 If your car dashboard has a light illuminated that you’ve never seen before, the first step to getting it fixed is knowing what it means.
-From figuring out warning lights to letting you know how much your car can safely tow, your owner’s manual is there to assist.
+From figuring out warning lights to letting you know how much your car can safely tow, your owner’s manual is there to explain how to deal with all sorts of car-specific questions and issues.
 This critical document can tell you everything from what viscosity oil your engine needs to the safest areas to attach a tow hook in the event of an accident.

 Cars of all vintage should have an owner’s manual, but how and where they’re located can vary by make, model, and model year.
-Here’s how to find the owner’s manual in your car: Part 1 suggests checking the glove box in your car, Part 2 recommends looking in your car’s digital system, and Part 3 advises asking the car manufacturer.
+Here’s how to find the owner’s manual in your car.

 It almost goes without saying, but a car’s passenger-side glove box is the most traditional location for owner’s manuals.
 Some cars have special shelves specifically for these books, and most modern cars have them placed within a branded folder.